seifhassine/REasy/readme.md

 ## Features

 - **UVAR File Editing:**
   View and fully modify UVAR files.
 Hashing and mapping are taken care of automatically.

+- **RCOL File Viewing (LimiteD Support):**
+  Only rcol.25 files are supported for now.

 - **Flexible Variable Management:**
   - Add new variables with automatic naming that preserves numeric formatting (e.g. "Location47_031" followed by "Location47_032").